welcome-ad-infernum/mg/examples/terraform/gcp/README.md

 * [gcloud sdk](https://cloud.google.com/sdk/docs/install) to be installed on your PC
 * [terraform](https://www.terraform.io/downloads) to be installed on your PC
 * configured `.tfvars` file.
 See `example.tfvars` as an example of configuring
+* Compute Engine API must be enabled on your GCP account

 ## Useful information